shafnasir/MyPlanBook/README.md

 ### Delete Wish

 Above the wish list show up zone, there is a button named "DELETE".
 Whenever the user click this button, all wishes will be deleted, and a toast message will pop up at the bottom of this page says that "All Wishes Deleted :(".
-And then the wish list show up zone will be cleaned.
+And then the wish list show up zone will be cleared.

 ### Share Wish